 It is 1790, and Mary Girard, wife of prolific Philadelphia philanthropist Stephen Girard, has awoke to find herself committed to the mental asylum of The Pennsylvania Hospital.
 How did she get here?
 How long must she stay?
 Why has her husband not come to have her released?
 Is it all a mistake, or is she truly insane?
 Join us on the inside where we find out more about her and those closest to her, as the tale unfolds of Mary...Polly Mary...Crazy Mary...Girard.

 The first four performances of this show will be featured as a part of the 2019 Philadelphia Fringe Festival.

 Written by Diana Son

 Nov.
 15, 16, 17, 22, 23, 24, 29, 30, Dec.
 1

-Callie and Sara are two young women making their way in New York City--one as a radio traffic reporter, the other as a third-grade teacher in the Bronx.
-Although each woman is “straight”, they develop an unspoken attraction, and when they share a first kiss in a West Village park late at night, a bystander attacks them viciously, transforming their lives in a way they could never have anticipated.
-The play alternates between the aftermath of the attack and the relationship preceding it, inviting the audience to wonder…
+Callie and Sara are two young women making their way in New York City – one as a radio traffic reporter, the other as a third-grade teacher in the Bronx.
+While each woman is straight, they develop an unspoken attraction.
+When they share a first kiss in a West Village park late at night, a bystander attacks them viciously, transforming their lives and lives around them.

 Written by Philip Barry